AmyJeanes/Transformers-Notebooks/README.md

 The code is based on the [quick start code example](https://huggingface.co/maya-research/maya1#quick-start-generate-voice-with-emotions) modified slightly to work better in a notebook.

+This repository, except for the `snac` and `soundfile` requirements and the actual `main.ipynb`, is essentially a setup guide for HuggingFace transformers and could be repurposed to run many different things.

 # First time setup

 ## Prerequisites